yuzu-ai/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-Open-Source Research for Japanese Large Language Models
+YuzuAI is a community-driven organization passsionate about stimulating the growth of Japanese Large Language Models (LLMs).
+We are dedicated to fostering collaboration and knowledge sharing among enthusiasts, researchers, and developers who believe in the potential of open source models.

 * 🌐 [YuzuAI](https://yuzuai.jp)
 * 💬 [Discord](https://discord.gg/bHB9e2rq2r)